phoenixthrush/AniWorld-Downloader/README.md

 # AniWorld Downloader

+## Project Discontinued

+This project has been abandoned.
+The source remains available, and you're welcome to reuse it.
+If you're seeking an alternative, please consider visiting [Commandcracker's "gucken" repository](https://github.com/Commandcracker/gucken).
+Thank you.

 ## Description

 AniWorld Downloader is a command-line tool designed to download content from aniworld.to.
 It offers various features, including fetching single episodes, downloading entire seasons, organizing downloads into structured directories, and supporting multiple operating systems.